latte-soft/lucide-roblox/README.md

 ## ⚙️ Installation

-There are multiple methods of using the library in your project; you can download the model/script file directly, use the [Wally](https://wally.run) package manager, or `require()` the module ID from Roblox's official Developer Marketplace at runtime.
+There are multiple methods of using the library in your project; you can download the model/script file directly, use the [Wally](https://wally.run) package manager, or get it on Roblox's official Developer Marketplace.

 ### Manual Download